Post components

 Headings

-All heading setters take fn(String, List(Element(msg))) -> Element(msg) where the first argument is a generated heading ID (useful for anchor links).
+All heading setters take fn(Dict(String, String), String, List(Element(msg))) -> Element(msg) where the first argument is the element’s attributes and the second is the generated heading ID (useful for anchor links).

 | Setter | Description |